Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Biological Insights Through Mathematical Exploration

 \subsubsection{Considerations}

 Next, we briefly highlight some of the features anyone should consider when proposing a new model.
-These properties are by no means absolutely necessary for a model to be valid, but they offer insights into the question \textit{under what conditions or assumptions is the model most valid?}
+These properties are by no means necessary for a model to be valid, but they offer insights into the question \textit{under what conditions or assumptions is the model most valid?}

 \textbf{Uniqueness}: The property of uniqueness ensures that there is exactly one non-trivial solution which solves the problem.
-For time dependent problems, this implies that there exists exactly one non-trivial solution corresponding to a given initial condition.
-In terms of ecological (and other) modelling efforts, it is a desirable property to hold in order to draw concrete conclusions from the model.
-Indeed, should a model have two or more solutions corresponding to the same set of initial data, it is no longer possible to determine which outcome could be realized in the real world.
-Furthermore, should a proposed model suffer from a lack of uniqueness, this may indicate that an important biological mechanism has been neglected or ignored, which may motivate alternative model constructions.
+For time-dependent problems, this implies that there exists exactly one non-trivial solution corresponding to a given initial condition.
+In terms of ecological (and other) modelling efforts, it is a desirable property to hold to draw concrete conclusions from the model.
+Indeed, should a model have two or more solutions corresponding to the same set of initial data, it is no longer possible to determine which outcome could be realized in the {natural world}.
+Furthermore, should a proposed model suffer from a lack of uniqueness, this may indicate that an important biological mechanism has been neglected or ignored, which may motivate alternative model constructions. {This gives a broad open problem to virtually all models introduced in this manuscript.}

+\begin{oppr} The following question can be proposed for any previously introduced model with existence as an open problem: Do there exist necessary and/or sufficient conditions that guarantee the uniqueness of the solution obtained?
+The results in \cite{Giunta2021,Jungel2022}, for example, prove a uniqueness result, each in a slightly different context. \end{oppr}

-\textbf{Continuity w.r.t. initial data}: This property roughly says that small changes in the initial data result in comparably small changes in the solution.
-This is important for modelling purposes particularly when efforts are made towards fitting real world data: small errors in data measurements may produce unreasonable results if this continuity does not hold.
+\textbf{Continuity {with respect to} initial data}: This property roughly says that small changes in the initial data result in comparably small changes in the solution.
+This is important for modelling purposes particularly when efforts are made towards fitting {empirical} data: small errors in data measurements may produce unreasonable results if this continuity {property} does not hold. {On the other hand, there are examples where small changes \textit{do} result in large changes after a long time period (such as climate and weather models); hence this property is {dependent on context.}}